Are you wondering what is the best oil for hair growth and thickness?

 It appears that Brahmi oil is never used alone for hair, unlike amla oil.

-They all recommended me to use ayurvedic oils mixing amla and brahmi in particular.
+They all recommended me to use ayurvedic mixed brahmi amla hair oil.

 It makes hair stronger, darker and grow faster.

-The amla oils are my favourite for my hair as it nourishes it.
+The amla oils are my favourite Indian hair oil as it nourishes it.

 The other products: I also use amla shampoo.